 When I think of a bathtub caddy tray, I think of a fancy lady of leisure.
 You know, the one that lives in our head.
-All put together and rolls out of the bed looking like she just stepped out of a magazine.
+All put together and rolls out of bed, looking like she just stepped out of a magazine.
 SCRRRRREEECH!
 Back to reality.
 That doesn’t exist.
-But, it’s fun to imagine while soaking in a hot bubbly tub, and what could be better than a perch to hold your favorite items while you soak your problems away.
+But it’s fun to imagine while soaking in a hot bubbly tub, and what could be better than a perch to hold your favorite items while you soak your worries away.
 Well, maybe not away, but at least put them on the back burner for another time.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-- One 1 x 10 board cut the the width of your tub
+- One 1 x 10 board cut the width of your tub.

 - Two 1 x 10 pieces cut 2 inches wide.
 I used leftover cuts from the board.
-These are stops for the underside of the caddy to prevent the caddy from slipping once in place on the tub.
-This also will need to be customized for your specific size of tub.
+These are stops for the caddy’s underside to prevent the caddy from slipping once in place on the tub.
+This also will need to be customized for your specific size of the tub.

 - Minwax Water Based Stain

 - FolkArt 5153 Vintage White matte finish acrylic paint